-- 13.1 Staff will follow the Academy's normal emergency procedures (for example, calling 999).
+- 13.1 Staff will follow the School's normal emergency procedures (for example, calling 999).
 All pupils' IHPs will clearly set out what constitutes an emergency and will explain what to do.
 All relevant staff should be aware of emergency symptoms and procedures. - 13.2 If a pupil needs to be taken to hospital, staff will stay with the pupil until the parent arrives, or accompany the pupil to hospital by ambulance.

 - 13.3 Staff should never take pupils to hospital in their own car.
 When emergency treatment is required, medical professionals or an ambulance should always be called immediately.
-On those occasions where an injury is not life threatening but staff consider that medical treatment is required, parents/ carers should always be informed. - 13.4 Staff should record events when AAIs have been administered using the Adrenaline Auto Injector Administration Report Form (Appendix C). - 13.5 Staff can summon assistance from a designated member of staff, Office Manager, to help: - administer medication (e.g. AAI or emergency inhalers); - collect spare equipment from the emergency kit; - supporting and covering pupil's activities while they are helping.
+On those occasions where an injury is not life threatening but staff consider that medical treatment is required, parents/ carers should always be informed. - 13.4 Staff should record events when AAIs have been administered using the Adrenaline Auto Injector Administration Report Form (Appendix C). - 13.5 Staff can summon assistance to: - administer medication (e.g. AAI or emergency inhalers); - collect spare equipment from the emergency kit; - supporting and covering pupil's activities while they are helping.